pnnl/ConStrain/docs/source/Quickstart Guide.rst

     import constrain as cs

 **ConStrain** includes an :python:`Examples` module which contains sample data and examples of verifications.
-Information about eac example can be obtained by running the following command.
+Information about each example can be obtained by running the following command.
 A dictionary is returned which shows information about each example.

 .. sourcecode:: python